sourcegraph/about/handbook/product/roles/interviews/product_designer/pd_design_exercise.md

 #### We will evaluate the following:

 * Can the candidate lead the room, keep the group focused, and facilitate the exercise.
+* What's the candidate process of exploring new problems and getting all the information necessary to complete the task
 * How does the candidate handle conflict and deal with adversity?
 * Does the candidate help participants structure their feedback and generate consensus?
 * Do they summarize the outcomes of the discussion?